Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

 Before proceeding, ensure the following:
 1. **Python 3** is installed on your system.
 2. **`routeros_api` Python library** is installed.
-3. **MikroTik Router** is accessible and configured with PPP secrets.
+3. **MikroTik Router** is accessible and configured with PPP secrets and hotspot users.
 4. **LibreQoS** is set up and requires the `ShapedDevices.csv` file.
+5. **A `routers.csv` file** is used to store MikroTik credentials for easy management.

 ---